turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 - Use AWS Service Catalog to update Turbot Guardrails Enterprise Database (TED).
 - Monitor and troubleshoot the TED update process.

-**Turbot Guardrails Enterprise Database (TED)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.
+[Turbot Guardrails Enterprise Database (TED)](https://turbot.com/guardrails/docs/reference/glossary#urbot-guardrails-enterprise-database-ted) is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.

-[TED](https://turbot.com/guardrails/docs/reference/glossary#urbot-guardrails-enterprise-database-ted) is the database layer of a Turbot Guardrails Enterprise deployment.
+TED is the database layer of a Turbot Guardrails Enterprise deployment.
 Creates and manages the Guardrails database infrastructure [Hive](https://turbot.com/guardrails/docs/reference/glossary#hive), which defines physical database and caching resources shared by multiple workspaces.

 ## Prerequisites

 - Access to the Guardrails AWS account with Administrator privileges.
-- Familiarity with AWS Console, Service Catalog, and CloudFormation services.
+- Familiarity with AWS Console, Service Catalog and CloudFormation services.

 ## Step 1: Access AWS Console